A Course in Interacting Particle Systems: Poisson point sets

 Formula (\ref{Pois}) can be interpreted in terms of thinning.
-Consider a counting measure $\nu=\sum_i\de_{x_i}$, let $f:S\to[0,1]$ be measurable, and let $\chi_i$ be independent \emph{Bernoulli random variables} (i.e., random variables with values in $\{0,1\}$) with $\P[\chi_i=1]=f(x_i)$.
+Consider a counting measure $\nu=\sum_i\de_{x_i}$, let $f\cn S\to[0,1]$ be measurable, and let $\chi_i$ be independent \emph{Bernoulli random variables} (that is, random variables with values in $\{0,1\}$) with $\P[\chi_i=1]=f(x_i)$.
 Then the random counting measure

 is called an \emph{$f$-thinning} of the counting measure $\nu$.
 Note that